 Evolution & Dynamics of Solar Active Prominence

-The life of a solar active prominence, one of the most remarkable objects observed on the Sun, is full of dynamics; after appearing in the solar corona, the prominence continuously evolves to show internal motions and eventually produce global eruption toward the interplanetary space.
-We performed a three-dimensional MHD simulation for reproducing evolution of the prominence from formation to eruption, and investigated underlying dynamic processes respnsible for its observed features.
-These processes were the emergence of U-loop coupled with rising & diverging subsurface flows and the submergence of U-loop coupled with sinking & converging subsurface flows, both of which produced flux cancellation in the photosphere.
-Observed but somewhat counterintuitive strong upflows could be driven against gravity by enhanced gas pressure gradient force along a magnetic field line locally standing vertical.
-The most highlighted dynamic event reproduced in the simulation, the global eruption, occurred as a result of positive feedback between draining of plasma and rising of field line.
+Life of the solar active prominence, a plasma cloud observed in a solar atmosphere is full of dynamics; after appearing in the atmosphere, the prominence continuously evolves to show internal motions and eventually produce global eruption toward an interplanetary space.
+We performed a three-dimensional MHD simulation of flux emergence to reproduce the evolution of the prominence from formation to eruption, and investigated underlying dynamic processes responsible for those observed features of the prominence: flux cancellation, strong upflows, global eruption.
+The simulation showed that both emergence of U-loop coupled with rising & diverging subsurface flows and submergence of U-loop coupled with sinking & converging subsurface flows produced flux cancellation in the photosphere.
+It also showed that observed but somewhat counterintuitive strong upflows was driven against gravity by enhanced gas pressure gradient force along a magnetic field line (magnetic loop) locally standing vertical.
+The most highlighted dynamic event, the global eruption occurred as a result of positive feedback between draining of plasma and rising of magnetic loop.

 Reference